 'Transform' is a 3 metre wide wearable installation made of crushed velvet fabric.
 The wing-like artwork was created for the feminist arts festival, POW Thanet (Power of Women) as part of 'EXSOLVO', a collaboration between Ruth Fox, musician, ANNA and dancer, Harriet Parker-Beldeau.
-The performance and 7 minute film was produced in Margate by ANNA, co founder of The JAM Network, an anti-human trafficking organisation and features Harriet, co-director of The Natasha's Project.
+The performance and 7 minute film was produced in Margate by ANNA, also co- founder of The JAM Network, an anti-human trafficking organisation and features Harriet, co-director of The Natasha's Project.

 'EXSOLVO' is Latin for loosening, abandoning, relinquishing.
 This collaboration offers a visual and auditory exploration of the complexity of emotional, psychological and physical enslavement and release in the experience of human trafficking.
 It was also performed live as part of POW Festival on 7th March in Margate Market Square, to raise money for Stop The Traffik.

 'Transform' was created to evoke themes of restriction, liberation, shame and survival when synergized with Harriet's dance movements.
 The soundtrack was created specially for the film, by ANNA.